Deathstar427/Factorial-using-recurssion/README.md

-# Factorial-using-recurssion
+# Factorial-using-Recursion
-finding factorial of a number using recurssion
+The code calculates the factorial of a number using recursion